 .object

-Optional - A JavaScript object containing any Sustainable Web Design specific variables to be change.The Sustainable Web Design model applies a number of constants to its carbon emissions calculation.
+Optional - A JavaScript object containing any Sustainable Web Design specific variables to be change.The Sustainable Web Design Model applies a number of constants to its carbon emissions calculation.
 They are:

 We can create a JavaScript object to change these variables before passing them into CO2.js.